 We select individuals, groups and research projects with financial assistance through our core awards schemes.
 Please note that we do not support ad-hoc requests for funding.
-A substantial number of Research Grants have been awarded in the last few years and we continue to support a number of different projects:
+A substantial number of Research Grants have been awarded in the last few years which have supported a range of different research projects:

 - Financial assistance to Postgraduates working in the urban field including full PhD scholarships;

 - The full salary maintenance of post-doctoral posts to enable young urban researchers to establish a foothold on the academic ladder;

 - The salary maintenance of Senior Research Fellow positions to provide research leadership and international excellence in Urban Studies research;

-- The International Fellowship to provide an opportunity for an early research scholar from the global south to have a sabbatical period at a university in the global north.
+- An International Fellowship to provide an opportunity for an early research scholar from the global south to have a sabbatical period at a university in the global north.